Level 3 apprenticeship standards (including assessment plans) as designed by Trailblazer groups and approved by Institute for Apprenticeships.

 Successful progression is that apprentices fit into the workforce seamlessly once their course is complete.

-It is hoped that this is seen as a springboard to take their education further should that be through their employer, college, day release or Higher Education.
-Apprenticeships will give apprentices the knowledge, skills and behaviours expected from an occupationally competent and capable individual and then allow them to decide the direction they would want to follow.
+It is hoped that this is seen as a springboard to take their education further, should that be through their employer, college, day release or higher education.
+Apprenticeships will give apprentices the knowledge, skills, and behaviours expected from occupationally competent and capable individuals, then allow them to decide the direction they want to follow.

 Degree apprenticeships now provide a progression pathway from Level 3 apprenticeships that did not previously exist.

 As not all apprenticeships are graded, those applying to HE are encouraged to ensure they put their grade in the body of the application, identifying whether it was Pass, Merit, or Distinction, or whether only Pass grade was available.